Staon/otest2/docs/reference/dsl.md

 Every function with no annotation is handled as a **user function**.
 The function is just copied into the generated source but it's wrapped by some mechanism exporting it into nested test objects.
-So that's it, the test state can call functions of the case and the state, the case can call functions of the suite.
+So that's it, the test state can call functions of the case and the suite, the case can call functions of the suite.

 Body of a function is just ordinary C++ code.
 Except that the code can